Prison Journalism Navigator

-The availability of data particular to prisons and state corrections departments can vary, but many excellent resources are available to provide a good starting point to understand the U.S. criminal justice system and incarceration.
+The availability of data particular to prisons and state corrections departments can vary, but many excellent resources are available to provide a good starting point to understand the U.S. criminal legal system and incarceration.
 Here are a few sources and reports that we rely on to help add context to our writers’ stories:

 - Prison Policy Initiative

 - Vera Institute

 ARTICLES & REPORTS